MCLD/greatreadingadventure/release-engineering/3.1.0/Upgrade 3 to 3.1.md

 14. Log in to the Control Room and verify that you are able to navigate without seeing any errors.
 We'd suggest at least checking the `Patrons` tab (search and view a Patron's profile) and the `Management` tab (view some content like Badges and Challenges).

 15. Navigate to the `Programs` tab.
+Select `Static Text` from the ribbon at the top of the screen.

 16. Open the `GRA Upgrade Resource Text.txt` file in the upgrade folder.
 This is a normal text file that you can open in Notepad.

 17. Repeat the following steps for each of your programs:

     a.
-Click the `Edit Record` icon next to your program.
+Select the program from the drop-down list and click `Load Program Text Resources`.

     b.
-Select `Static Text` at the top of the screen.
+Scroll down to the bottom of the Program Text Resources (the large text field).

     c.
-Scroll down to the bottom of the Program Text Resources (the large text field).
+Copy the contents of the `GRA Upgrade Resource Text.txt` to the end of the text in the text field.

     d.
-Copy the contents of the `GRA Upgrade Resource Text.txt` to the end of the text in the text field.

-  e.
 Click `Save Program Text Resources`.

-  f.
-Use the `Program List` link at the top of the screen to navigate back to the `Programs` tab to repeat this process.

 18. If your program is available for registration, log out of the Control Room and log into the patron side to verify that everything is working.